FestusMike/BLOGGING_PLATFORM_API/README.md

     "password" "Your Password"
     }
 ```
-**The above command will create your details as a new user and give you a response that contains a refresh and an access token.
+**The above data will be used to create your details as a new user and the server will n turn give you a response that contains a refresh and an access token.
 These bearer tokens will be used for authorizing you anytime you want to access a resouce on the API Server.
 Let us use this token to create a new blog category. `Note: You can't access any resource on the Api Server if the token isn't included in your header`.**
 - Include your access token in your header with the `key` set to `Authorization` and the `value` set to `Bearer <access_token>`
 - Include the refresh token in the `form-data` section with `refresh` as the `key` and the `value` as `<refresh_token>`.
 This will be used to refresh your access token when the duration expires.
 To Refresh an access token, Send a POST request to : `http://localhost:8000/api/token/refresh/`.
 This will provide you with a new access token.
 - Send a POST request to `http://localhost:8000/api/blog/categories/` with the following json data as a body: